Find Affordable College Courses

 Glassboro, NJ

-Rowan University ranked #7 on this year’s Most Popular Political Science & Government Bachelor’s Degree Schools in New Jersey list.
-Located in the large suburb of Glassboro, Rowan is a public college with a large student population.
+Rowan University came in at #7 in this year’s edition of the Most Popular Political Science & Government Bachelor’s Degree Schools in New Jersey ranking.
+Located in the suburb of Glassboro, Rowan is a public college with a fairly large student population.

 Women make up 38% of the political science majors at the school.